The Breakdown of How a Real Auto Accident Case Works

-Stephanie did not remember the car wreck impact.
-All she remembered was headlights coming into her lane and then waking up in the hospital.
-Later she learned from her boyfriend that the other driver wasn’t paying attention; as the other driver tried to answer her phone, she veered into Stephanie’s lane and hit her head-on.
+Stephanie* did not remember the impact of the other car.
+All she remembered were headlights coming into her lane and then waking up in the hospital.
+She later learned that the other driver was not paying attention.
+Instead, the other driver was attempting to answer her phone when she veered into Stephanie’s lane and hit her head-on.
 Stephanie’s car was totaled.

-One day, after therapy, Stephanie got a call from a lady with an insurance company for the other driver.
-She was very nice to Stephanie and told her that they might be able to “cover most of her medical bills.”
-Stephanie was already concerned about the cost of medical bills, recovery and missed work.
-The offer the insurance company made seemed really low and only added to her worry.
-Not knowing what to do next, Stephanie hung up and started looking for a lawyer to help her.
-After talking to some family members and friends about which lawyer to choose, she called our office and came in to talk with me about the wreck and the discussion with the insurance company representative.
+One day, after therapy, Stephanie got a call from a woman who worked for the insurance company of the at-fault driver.
+The woman was very nice to Stephanie and told her that they might be able to cover “most of her medical bills.”
+Stephanie was concerned about the cost of medical bills, recovery, and missed work, and was eager to get compensated for her injuries, but the offer the insurance company made seemed really low and only added to her worry.
+Not knowing what to do next, Stephanie started looking for a lawyer to help.
+After talking to family members and friends about which lawyer to choose, she called our office and came in to talk with me about the wreck and her discussion with the insurance company representative.

 Unfortunately, much of what Stephanie went through is far too common.
-Even in clear liability wrecks – where another driver is obviously at fault for the wreck – insurance companies often try to low-ball injured people in an effort to get them to accept settlements that are far too low.
+Even in clear liability wrecks (where one driver is obviously at fault for the accident) insurance companies often try to low-ball injured people in an effort to get them to accept settlements quickly that are far less than what their case is really worth.
 I really liked Stephanie and her dad immediately.
 They were good folks who just wanted the insurance companies to be fair with her, and treat her like she was not just a number in a computer somewhere.

-Stephanie became our client, and we immediately went to work for her, working on her auto accident case.
+Stephanie became our client, and we immediately went to work on her auto accident case.

-Right away we obtained documents we knew we needed to get maximum compensation for Stephanie.
+Right away we obtained documents needed to prove our case in order to get the maximum recovery for Stephanie.
 Such documents included the wreck report, employment information, and her medical records and bills.
-We also spoke to a witness and got photos of the scene and the vehicles.
+We also spoke to a witness, obtained phone records, got photos of the scene and the vehicles, and reconstructed the accident.

-But there was another type of insurance in this particular case too.
-This was the insurance on Stephanie’s policy with her dad.
-This is called Underinsured Motorist Coverage (UM), and in this case, the amount they had purchased was $100,000 of what is called “added-on” UM coverage.
-This means that the UM is added to the liability coverage, so in Stephanie’s case, we had $200,000 total in available insurance coverage.
+- But there was another type of insurance available in this particular case.
+This insurance, called Underinsured Motorist Coverage (UM), was on Stephanie’s policy with her dad.
 UM coverage is coverage that is meant to cover your losses when the other party doesn’t have enough liability insurance.
+The amount of UM coverage they had purchased was $100,000 of what is called “added-on” UM coverage.
+This means that the UM is added to the liability coverage.
+Therefore, in Stephanie’s case, we had $200,000 total in available insurance coverage ($100,000 liability + $100,000 UM).

 I told Stephanie that these cases often go one of two ways; Either the insurance companies are reasonable and pay something fair to settle the case without a lawsuit, or they make every effort to delay and continue to low-ball us and force us to file a lawsuit.

-In her auto accident case, the insurance companies tried the delay and the low-ball tactic.
+In her auto accident case, the insurance companies tried the delay and low-ball tactic.
 Despite her nearly $100,000 in medical bills, the liability insurance company offered only about $40,000.
-It appeared as though we were headed toward filing a lawsuit.
+It looked like we were headed toward filing a lawsuit.

-The Nature of Liability Insurance and the Company’s Obligations
+WHY?
+The Nature of Liability Insurance and The Insurance Company’s Obligations

-Of course, the obvious question is why?
-Why would the insurance company do such a thing?
+The obvious question in Stephanie’s case is why?
+Why would the insurance company offer so little?
 To understand just how serious this is, we must take a short detour into the basics of liability insurance.